official-stockfish/Stockfish/README.md

     make net
     make build ARCH=x86-64-modern
 ```

-When not using the Makefile to compile (for instance, with Microsoft MSVC) you
-need to manually set/unset some switches in the compiler command line; see
-file *types.h* for a quick reference.

 When reporting an issue or a bug, please tell us which Stockfish version
 and which compiler you used to create your executable.
 This information